plone/training/docs/migrations/migrations.md

 See {ref}`backend-migrate-to-volto-label` for the specific migration steps.

-### Transition periods for mayor changes
+### Transition periods for major changes

-To make these mayor changes easier to manage Plone allows a transition period for all of these:
+To make these major changes easier to manage Plone allows a transition period for all of these:

 * You can use Dexterity starting with Plone 4.0 and can use Archetypes until Plone 5.2 (as long as you use Python 2)
 * Plone 5.2 can run with Python 2.7 and with Python 3 so you can first upgrade to 5.2 in Python 2 and then migrate to Python 3.